Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$: Archimedean Estimates

 The derivative of this quantity is a rational function of $c$ whose numerator is of degree $66$ with leading coefficient $1$ and whose denominator is of degree $67$ with leading coefficient $12$.
 The numerator has only one root with $c \geq 1$, which is $4.21378\ldots$, while the denominator has no roots with $c>1$.
 Therefore, the minimum value occurs at $4.21378\ldots$ and is $0.1895\ldots$.
-This establishes part~(b).

 (c) We estimate